misterxcrypt/cryptic-grove/content/Cyber Research/OSINT Investigation.md

 4. We can go through ad transparency by these accounts.
 5. Find which regions are targeted by these networks.
 6. Find out website registration information.
-7. phone numbers and emails are very useful to find profile picture, location.
+7. Phone numbers and emails are very useful to find profile picture, location.
 8. From there, we can find other pivotal crucial data.

 ## Notes: